What is Azure AD entitlement management?

 Here are some of capabilities of entitlement management:

-- Azure AD security groups
+- Membership of Azure AD security groups

-- Office 365 groups
+- Membership of Office 365 Groups and Teams

-- SharePoint Online site collections and sites
+- Membership of SharePoint Online sites

-You can also control access to other resources that rely upon Azure AD security groups or Office 365 groups.
+You can also control access to other resources that rely upon Azure AD security groups or Office 365 Groups.
 For example: